EHS Programs and Forms

 The Radiation Safety Program encompasses the CNSC licenses in the categories of Nuclear Substances & Radioactive Devices and Class II Nuclear Facility & Prescribed Equipment as well as X-ray emitting devices and lasers.

-All Environmental Health and Safety forms is accessible for users through their University of Guelph login
+All Environmental Health and Safety additional programs and forms is accessible for users through their University of Guelph login